Bendat/autometa/README.md

 The Cucumber Runner lets you build and execute Cucumber style tests with alternative test runners.
 Currently supported are `jest` and `vitest`.
 Mocha likely works but has not been tested.

-Initially inspired by [jest-cucumber](github.com/bencompton/jest-cucumber) provides a customizeable hybrid approach between cucumbers flat global steps and jest-cucumbers nested spec-like tests.
+Initially inspired by [jest-cucumber](github.com/bencompton/jest-cucumber) provides a customizable hybrid approach between cucumbers flat global steps and jest-cucumbers nested spec-like tests.

 Dependency injection is supported to make initializing client classes needed to interface with your service or website simple and logic-free, with unique copies